Facts about Mexico: Mexican Language, Culture, Customs & Traditions

 When it is time to eat, you unwrap your tamale, drizzle it with some salsa and dig in.
 If you would rather eat your tamales for dessert instead of a meal, try sweet tamales, which are made of a sweeter dough and filled with dried fruit, jams or dulce de leche.

-Mole is a mouth-watering delicious sauce made of chocolate, various chilies, and a plethora of other spices.
+Another popular traditional Mexican food is Mole, a mouth-watering delicious sauce made of chocolate, various chilies, and a plethora of other spices.
 You will generally find mole draped over a piece of chicken, served with a side of rice.

 Typical Mexican Deserts

 If you happen to leave room for dessert, the Mexican cuisine does not disappoint.
 You could indulge in a decadent flan, a caramel topped custard.
 However, the true Mexican experience lies in a heaping slice of tres leches cake, a melt in your mouth cake dripping with three different types of milk.

 If sweet with a bit of spice is more your style, Mexico has a variety of options.
 The majority of Mexican candy is something sweet covered in chili powder, an interesting experience for those who dare take a bite.

 We all know that we should not drink the water in Mexico.
 However, that in no way means you will go thirsty during your visit.

 Tequila is Mexico’s national drink.
 Most of us have learned that you drink tequila with some lime and salt to cover up the taste.
 However, if you want to drink tequila like a Mexican, the key it to pick a good one and sip it like a fine wine.